Plumbing Problems in Old Homes

 Posted on

-Older plumbing in a cinderblock basement being repaired to illustrate plumbing problems in old homes.
+Older plumbing in a cinderblock basement being repaired to illustrate plumbing problems in old homes and water line repair.

 Many of Vancouver’s neighborhoods were built at the turn of the 20th century, and the plumbing systems present unique challenges to homeowners.
 Old pipes and fixtures can cause common plumbing problems in old homes as outdated pipes are composed of materials long abandoned by modern home builders.